 - Unicare Small Units is owned by the British acquisition fund G Square Capital, which also controls many health institutions and companies for childcare and care of people, and everything goes through Care Holdco AS.

-- In addition, Norwegian group Aberia, owned by the multimillionaire brothers Kristian and Roger Adolfsen, has a decent support from this genuine industry for alleged childcare.
+- In addition, Norwegian group Aberia, owned by the multimillionaire brothers Kristian and Roger Adolfsen, has decent support from this genuine industry for alleged childcare.

 What is presented here is just a smaller part.

 The lists of associates of the octopus called Barnevernet, not only from Serbia but also from Montenegro and other countries (and the list is a lengthy one, with the new data constantly appearing) will be published in sequence together with the methodology being used and the ways in which they work.
 That will show what kind of childcare this actually is.
-What will follow is the case of illegal, unlawful and very brutal taking away of the underage M.T.
-(6 years) from her biological parents, with all the data obtained, some too bizarre, that have never been presented to the public.
+What will follow is the case of illegal, unlawful, and very brutal taking away of the underage M.T.
+(6 years) from her biological parents, with all the data obtained, some too bizarre, that has never been presented to the public.
 Data, testimonies, and information to which the public opinion of Serbia, the region, and the world will surely not remain indifferent, even if they wanted to…

 Geopolitics, March 2018.

 Stine Gulbrandsen, a Norwegian mother of two girls, pour her heart out in a video explaining what happened to her and her children.

 Norwegian foster family sexually abuses a 6-year-old, the mother seeks help